General-Software-Inc-Open-Projects/dataries-zookeeper-docker/README.md

 ## Volumes

-Zookeeper uses configuration files at `/opt/zookeeper/conf` folder.
-You can bind a external folder with the configuration files as follows:
+Zookeeper uses default configuration files in the `/opt/zookeeper/conf` folder.
+You can bind an external folder with your configuration files as follows:

 ~~~bash
 docker run -itd --name zookeeper -v /path/to/conf:/opt/zookeeper/conf -p 2181:2181 -p 2888:2888 -p 3888:3888 -p 8080:8080 --restart on-failure gsiopen/zookeeper:3.6.1